 That said, you’d need software tools to keep the communication lines open with your VA while tracking their productivity.
 If you’re paying per hour, this is crucial as you don’t want to pay for unproductive hours.

-It’s imperative to set clear expectations with your virtual assistant right from the get-go.
-No matter how skilled VAs are, every business is different, and the needs of the business owner will vary.
+Setting clear expectations with your virtual assistant right from the get-go is imperative.
+No matter how skilled VAs are, every business is different, and the business owner’s needs will vary.
 If you can set clear instructions and expectations, reviewing deliverables will be easier to ensure they align with your needs.

 Finally, never hire a VA just because everyone else seems to be doing so.
 First, set out your business system and processes, see where bottlenecks lie and determine which gaps can be filled by virtual assistant services.